StarRocks/starrocks/docs/data_source/catalog/catalog_overview.md

 This topic describes what a catalog is, and how to manage and query internal data and external data by using a catalog.

 StarRocks supports the catalog feature from v2.3 onwards.
+Catalogs enable you to manage internal and external data in one system, and offer a flexible way for you to easily query and analyze data that is stored in various external systems.

 ## Basic concepts